-As part of our research agenda, we plan to perform measurements on existing backup and storage solutions (not necessarily p2p systems) in order to build realistic data-sets on peer availability, accessibility and behavior.
-This will allow us to focus on a clear formulation of the profile set $\alpha$ : which ingredient has an outstanding importance for incentive compatibility to arise?
+As part of our research agenda, we plan to perform measurements on existing backup and storage solutions in order to build realistic data-sets on peer availability, accessibility and behavior.
+This will allow us to focus on a clear formulation of the profile set and to decide which ingredient has an outstanding importance for incentive compatibility to arise.
 We will also design a real system implementing our heuristic peer selection strategies, study its performance in terms of aggregate utility (benefit for peers) and investigate on the benefit a service provider could derive in managing such a "self-improving" system.

-Acknowledgements

-This work has been partially funded by the Integrated Project CASCADAS (FET Proactive Initiative, IST-2004-2.3.4 Situated and Autonomic Communications) within the 6th IST Framework Program.
-This work has also been partially funded by the STREP Project NADA within the 7th IST Framework Program.
+Acknowledgements This work has been partially funded by the SPREADS Project, founded by the Agence Nationale de la Recherche, France.
+This work has also been partially funded by the NADA Project within the 7th Information Society Technologies Framework Program.